Vanguard Multifactor Etf Performance

 The fund invests primarily in U.S. common stocks with the potential to generate higher returns relative to the broad U.S. equity market by investing in stocks with relatively strong recent performance, strong fundamentals, and low prices relative to fundamentals as determined by the advisor.
 US Multifactor is traded on BATS Exchange in the United States.

-Latest headline from news.google.com: Behavioral Patterns of VFMF and Institutional Flows - Stock Traders Daily
+Latest headline from news.google.com: Discipline and Rules-Based Execution in VFMF Response - Stock Traders Daily

 The fund keeps 98.46% of its net assets in stocks